 I also notice writers craft witty social media updates and paid ads with affiliate links attached.
 Again, it’s another outlet for those click-throughs that may turn into sales.
 Here’s one I did for mail-order plants on my lifestyle blog’s Facebook Page.

 So, when do I participate in affiliate marketing as a writer?
-I will add an affiliate link into a blog post or social media update that I want to write for reasons beyond earning affiliate money.
+I will add an affiliate link to a blog post or social media update that I want to write for reasons beyond earning affiliate money.
 When it takes me mere seconds to add a hyperlink, I do it.
 I also share affiliate links when someone comments on a post.
 For example, if they love my yoga pants and ask where I got them, I’ll share a link to the page on Amazon where I ordered it.
 I’m going to respond to my reader’s questions anyway, so it’s really no extra effort to include a helpful, money-making link.

 What I’ve stopped doing is crafting posts with the sole intention of making money from affiliate sales.
 I would spend hours thinking up great angles and enticing ledes, only to come away with little-to-no money to show for my hours of work.
 That simply doesn’t make sense when my income comes from writing.
 Now I focus on paid content writing projects with a guaranteed fee for the work I’m doing.
 No more “maybe money” for this writer!